 This is the end of the electrified section of the Banetsu West Line.
 Trains continuing to Niitsu would switch to diesel power here.
 The non-Shinkansen lines in Japan are generally powered by a 1,500 V DC overhead line.
 This line, however, uses 20 kV AC at 50 Hz.
 It's powered from the Koriyama end, so my guess is that it uses much higher voltage for lower current and lower resistive losses.

 There's just a little bit of English here, and pictures of ramen and the legendary cow Akabeko.
 The banner says "YO-RA-KO-SO" and then some kanji.
 Being able to pronounce katakana and hiragana only gets you so far.

 There's a small Tourist Information office in this station.
 It was unstaffed, but open with maps and information laid out.
 This map is from the Kitakata Old Noodle Association, an alliance of ramen shops in Kitakata.
 Each is indicated by a small red ramen bowl with a light yellow circle indicating the name.
 You can download your own ramen map and brochure.

 The Aizu domain was controlled by a daimyō or warlord based in the Tsuruga castle.
 Kitakata, always a smaller town, was still a local administrative center and market town.Breiðdalsvík to

 Traditionally, Kitakata was known for producing sake and lacquerware.
 Now its economy is based on agriculture — rice and hops — plus a nearby aluminum smelter.
-The smelter must be there because of local hydroelectric power, like the small towns in Iceland's Eastfjords now based entirely on enormous aluminum smelting plants.
+The smelter must be there because of local hydroelectric power, like how some small towns in Iceland's Eastfjords region are now based entirely on enormous aluminum smelting plants.